 - After subtracting 01, you’ll get the desired number.

-- Further, AutoFill the ROUND function to the rest of the cells in column D.
+- AutoFill the formula to the rest of the cells in column D.

 i.
 Round Up to the Nearest 10

-If you wish to find the rounded number to the nearest multiple of 10, the number of digits will be -1.
+To find the rounded number to the nearest multiple of 10, enter the following formula:

 =ROUND(C5,-1)